Taha-Jamal/DevOps-Project-AWS/README.md

-# DevOps Mega Project: Automated Infrastructure Pipeline
+# DevOps Mega Project: AWS Infrastructure Pipeline

-This project implements a fully automated DevOps pipeline using Jenkins (in Docker) that provisions Azure infrastructure with Terraform, configures it with Ansible, and deploys a static web application.
-This README documents both the setup process and the challenges we encountered along the way.
+This project implements a fully automated DevOps pipeline using Jenkins (in Docker) that provisions AWS infrastructure with Terraform, configures it with Ansible, and deploys a static web application.
+This README documents both the setup process and implementation details.

 ![Project Diagram](Project.png)

 ## 🚀 Technology Stack

-- **Docker** - Containerized Jenkins with all required tools
+- **Docker** - Containerized Jenkins with AWS CLI, Terraform, and Ansible
-- **Jenkins** - Pipeline automation
+- **Jenkins** - Pipeline automation and CI/CD orchestration
+- **AWS** - Cloud infrastructure provider
+- **Terraform** - Infrastructure as Code
+- **Ansible** - Configuration management
 - **Terraform** - Infrastructure as Code for Azure
 - **Ansible** - Configuration management and deployment
 - **Azure** - Cloud infrastructure